Skip to main content

 Storage and Battery Impact

 • Cloud: Light local footprint; more battery used on decoding video.
-Lower brightness and take breaks to avoid heat, as noted in install Android emulator on iPad for productivity.
+Lower brightness and take breaks to avoid heat, as noted in Android emulator on iPad for productivity.

 • Native-like: Consumes local storage for APKs and cache.
 Battery depends on workload but avoids constant network streaming.